nullfoxh/PlateBuffer/README.md

 ## How to install

-Since this is a beta release, you will have to clone/download this repo, rename the folder to PlateBuffer and place it in your AddOns folder.
+Go to Releases in https://github.com/nullfoxh/PlateBuffer/releases and download PlateBuffer.zip.
+Extract it to your World of Warcraft/Interface/AddOns folder and you're done!
+The path should be: World of Warcraft/Interface/AddOns/PlateBuffer/PlateBuffer.toc.

 ## How does it work

 To display auras on a nameplate we need to identify the nameplate first.
 This is done by targeting a unit, mouseovering a nameplate or by unit name (only for players).
 If a unit walks offscreen or you turn the camera so that the nameplate is hidden, it needs to be identified again before auras can be shown!

 Spell durations and DRs are tracked by listening to the UNIT_AURA event as well as combat log events.
-A database of spell durations and debufftypes is utilized for this.
+A database of spell durations and debuff types is utilized for this.

 ## Technical limitations